UEFI4Phone/edk2sdm/README.md

 Flash a newest official rom with TWRP recovery, then download boot.img at release page flash it then you can get UEFI loader now.Or you can build your self with my script.

 ## Status
 MMU Seems Fine.
-Need to implment some ACPI tables.
+Need to implement some ACPI tables.